dsc-umass/lmvp/README.md

 >>> lmvp.update(modelname, localModel)
 ```

-## Docker Hub
-You can use Docker to pull an autobuild image from Docker Hub.
-Right now it is available [here](https://hub.docker.com/r/jbinvnt/lmvp).
-Be aware that they seem to only work for the x86 architecture, so if you want ARM or something else you will need to build it yourself.

 ## Task Groups

 Milestones for each group are available in the *Projects* tab.
 Please make sure to assign each issue to the correct milestone.